evilthreads669966/mechtron/README.md

 ## Cool Tips
 - You can aim a mechtron client at a mechtron server that doesn't exist yet.
+- Windows Defender won't interfere with mechtron.
+It's been tested on Windows 11 Enterprise edition

 ## Commands
 <table>